 44c1-3 6400.44(c) - A program specialist shall have one of the following groups of qualifications: A master's degree or above from an accredited college or university and 1 year of work experience working directly with individuals with an intellectual disability or autism.
 A bachelor's degree from an accredited college or university and 2 years of work experience working directly with individuals with an intellectual disability or autism.
-A bachelor's degree from an accredited college or university and 2 years of work experience working directly with individuals with an intellectual disability or autism.
-An associate's degree or 60 credit hours from an accredited college or university and 4 years of work experience working directly with individuals with an intellectual disability or autism. --
+3. An associate's degree or 60 credit hours from an accredited college or university and 4 years of work experience working directly with individuals with an intellectual disability or autism.